 University of Minnesota-Twin Cities, Minneapolis

-My first experience with therapy as a high school student sparked my deep curiosity about the mind.
-Yet, parts of that experience felt incomplete—no assessment tools were used, no alternative explanations were explored, and no backup plan was discussed.
-I left therapy as a patient feeling confused, wondering if I had missed something critical.
+My first experience with therapy as a high school student sparked my curiosity about the mind.
+Yet, parts of that experience felt incomplete: no assessment tools were used, no alternative explanations were explored, and no backup plan was discussed.
+I left therapy feeling confused, wondering if I had missed something critical.

-My experiences as a research scientist inform how I practice psychotherapy.
-My work focuses on trauma/PTSD, resilience, depression, anxiety, and psychotherapy treatment outcomes—often blending clinical insight with research findings, especially in my projects with military veterans and their families.
+My time as a researcher informs how I practice clinical psychology.
+I've done projects on trauma/PTSD, resilience, depression, anxiety, and psychotherapy treatment outcomes—often blending clinical insight with research findings.
+My research often includes military veterans and their families.

 Not all psychotherapy treatments are equally effective, so I rely on methods backed by strong evidence.
-By integrating research on the brain, behavior, and personality, I aim to provide thoughtful, ethical, and effective mental health care that leads to lasting change.
+By integrating research findings into my clinical work, I aim to provide ethical and effective mental health care that leads to lasting change.

 Science Museum of Minnesota, Saint Paul